You just haven’t lived until you’ve eaten soup out of a steaming hot toilet. In my opinion at least. Pull up a porcelain throne and hear me out…

 The seats are all real toilets, sans plumbing, and all with their own personalities.
 Mine was a badass.

 For a restaurant mostly focused on urine and fecal matter, the food was really good.
 (Just take a minute to really process the trauma of that sentence.)
-I had one of their “gratins” (rice, cheese, broccoli, etc. I say “etc.” because I don’t really know all of the ingredients but I will say that it was probably not soap or drained-clogged hair.) which came in a small bathtub of course.
+I had one of their “gratins” (rice, cheese, broccoli, etc. I say “etc.” because I don’t really know all of the ingredients but I will say that it was probably not soap or drained-clogged hair.) that came in a small bathtub of course.
 It was actually one of the best meals I had during my time in Taiwan even though it was quite un-Taiwanese.
 My husband had a traditional hot-pot in a not-so-traditional vessel.
 His came out steaming in a toilet bowl, complete with toilet-shaped tofu.

 I should mention that because we required the English menu, the food descriptions were boringly straightforward.
 Had we been able to read the Chinese menu we would have seen, for instance, desert offerings such as “diarrhea with dried droppings” (chocolate ice cream with raisins), “bloody poop” (strawberry ice cream), “green dysentery” (kiwi-flavored ice cream), and something called “hemorrhoid ice” which is ice cream, raisins, strawberry sauce, and a bunch of other stuff I just can’t even think about because I have to change the subject now.